Looking for a go-to Charlotte sports bar? Here are the 13 best sports bars in our city.

 This massive Uptown sports bar has a mind-boggling number of TVs.
 Still thirsty after the game?
 Head downstairs to The Cellar at Duckworth’s for a speakeasy vibe and cocktail.

 Casual sports bar with a spacious patio and roll-up garage doors for an indoor/outdoor setting.
-It’s a major game day destination where fans pack in to rally before home games (just down the street from Bank of America stadium) or watch away games.
+It’s a major game day destination where fans pack in to rally before home games or watch away games.